What Homeowners Need to Know About Flood Insurance

 Do I need flood insurance?

-Yes, all homeowners and renters should get flood insurance, considering that 90 percent of natural disasters involve some form of flooding that isn’t covered by homeowner’s or renter’s insurance.
+Yes, all homeowners and renters should get flood insurance, considering that 90% of natural disasters involve some form of flooding, which isn’t covered by homeowner’s or renter’s insurance.

 Flood insurance will add a small cost to your monthly payments, but it’s a small price to pay for the peace of mind it brings.
-Now is a great time to buy flood insurance so that it goes into effect before the storm season really takes off.
 Find out more about flood insurance by visiting our website, and contact us for a free quote!